-No report was available as Chairman Miles attended the last City Council Meeting.
+No report was given as Chairman Miles attended the last City Council Meeting (April 12th) and is not in attendance this evening.

 Make Assignments for Representative to Attend City Council Meetings (April 12, 2018 and April 26, 2018)

 Commissioner Grover stated he would attend the May 10th City Council Meeting and Commissioner Butler stated she would attend the May 24th City Council Meeting.